Open-Science-Community-Saudi-Arabia/OSCSA_Website/CONTRIBUTING.md

                                             STEPS TO CONTRIBUTE

--Start by forking and cloning the OSCSA website repository link : https://github.com/Open-Science-Community-Saudi-Arabia/OSCSA_Website
+- Start by forking and cloning the OSCSA website repository link : https://github.com/Open-Science-Community-Saudi-Arabia/OSCSA_Website

 -Now open the cloned repo in your IDE(e.g VsCode)